SystemsApproach/ops/arch.rst

 matter what you call it, as long as the mechanisms you use meet all of your requirements.

-Of course, an operational system can't tolerate such ambiguities.
+Of course, an operational system doesn't tolerate such ambiguities very well.
 Each aspect of management has to be supported in a well-defined, efficient and repeatable way.
 That's why we include a description of a concrete realization of each of the four subsystems, reflecting one particular set of design choices.
 We call out the opportunities to make different engineering decisions, along with the design rationale behind our choices, as we add more details in the chapters that follow.

 2.4 DevOps
 ----------